muhammadmustf564-cyber/CCNA-Lab-Portfolio/Wireless Networkng/Wireless Access Point/README.md

-📡 Wireless Access Point | Wireless Network Configuration
+# 📡 Wireless Access Point | Wireless Network Configuration

-📌 Overview
+## 📌 Overview

-This lab focuses on configuring a Wireless Access Point using Cisco Packet Tracer and establishing secure wireless connectivity between multiple client devices.
+This lab focuses on configuring a **Wireless Access Point** using **Cisco Packet Tracer** and establishing secure wireless connectivity between multiple client devices.

-The main goal was to understand how wireless clients connect to an access point, use an SSID, and communicate securely within a wireless network.
+The main goal was to understand how wireless clients connect to an access point, use an **SSID**, and communicate securely within a wireless network.

 ---

-🎯 Objectives
+## 🎯 Objectives

-- Configure a Wireless Access Point
+- Configure a **Wireless Access Point**
-- Create and configure an SSID
+- Create and configure an **SSID**
 - Secure the wireless network with a password
 - Connect multiple wireless client devices
 - Verify wireless connectivity